 There is a relatively low density of buildings, in terms of the number of buildings visible from any one vantage point, as well as the total number of buildings, visible or not.
 The buildings that are visible are predominantly farm buildings.
 To maintain this character, we want to encourage new homes and other structures to be designed and located so they are compatible with their surroundings.

 Another important part of the rural character of our town is the sense of community that exists among the residents.
 People know each other, many are long-time residents, many work in the area.
 We want to encourage residents to become active participants of this community.
-We want to encourage opportunities to make a living within the town, through agriculture, cottage industries, and other low- impact home-based businesses.
+We want to encourage opportunities to make a living within the town, through agriculture, cottage industries, and other low- impact businesses.

 The objectives of the Town of Vermont with respect to maintaining and encouraging rural character are: